 - 1) The Writing Major has piloted a 1-credit, 200-level course: Sophomore Writing Portfolio (EN 290).
 This course can provide early practice with student assessment of their own work, portfolio development, and a deliberate dovetailing of student learning in literature and writing courses.
 As the department continues to offer Sophomore Writing Portfolio, faculty should share best practices and gauge outcomes evident in latter courses to make best use of this new course. - 2) As new writing faculty join the department, an exchange of ideas seems possible and welcome.
-The department is committed to assisting new faculty grow into their roles as they shift into the touchstone courses (290, 241, 310, 410). - 3) The Writing Committee would like to initiate discussions and explore further development of the professional writing concentration, both in terms of courses offered in the concentration as well as assessment methods in place for measuring student engagement in the concentration.
+The department is committed to assisting new faculty grow into their roles as they shift into the touchstone courses (200, 290, 241, 310, 410). - 3) The Writing Committee would like to initiate discussions and explore further development of the professional writing concentration, both in terms of courses offered in the concentration as well as assessment methods in place for measuring student engagement in the concentration.
 Specifically, additional artifacts could be targeted and collected by students pursuing a concentration in professional writing.
-New faculty and informed advising could help revitalize the Professional Writing concentration.
+New faculty and informed advising could help revitalize the Professional Writing concentration. - 4) Further clarity in the professional writing concentration could include formalizing the courses in editing and publishing into a clear, progressive curriculum.
+Students interested in this type of study might be more willing to pursue the professional writing track if editing and publishing were one of the clear options.